-Device to Device interaction is one of the unique feature of IoT.
-Devices could talk to each other either directly (through LAN), via gateway or via cloud itself.
-However, there are also ways in which devices could communicate with each other via out-of-band means.
-E.g. Consider a fire extinguisher spraying water on a device having temperature and humidity sensors.
+Device to Device interaction is one of the unique features of IoT.
+Devices could talk to each other either directly (through LAN), via gateway or via the cloud.
+All of these scenarios can be simulated with IoTIFY.
+Our mailbox APIs allow multiple different devices or gateways to talk to each other in real-time simulating local connections like those over WiFi, Bluetooth or ZigBee.

+Additionally, there are also ways in which devices could communicate with each other via out-of-band means.
+Consider a fire extinguisher spraying water on a device having temperature and humidity sensors.
 The action of spraying water is actually causing the temperature to drop and humidity to increase.
 Similarly a garbage pickup truck emptying a smart trash container is causing the ultrasound sensor to report empty bin.
 Such out of band or physical behavior could be simulated in IOTIFY using global stores - which enable devices to affect each other's internal states.

 IoT has a wide standard of protocols, which are also evolving with time.
 IOTIFY supports a wide variety of these protocols and continues to keep on adding newer versions.
 Our current SaaS version supports MQTT, HTTP, CoAP, LWM2M as well as UDP and TCP raw protocols (binary).
-Adding a new protocol is also quite easy- thanks to our flexible architecture.
+Adding a new protocol is also quite easy, thanks to our flexible architecture.

 Configuring and administrating IoT devices in the cloud platform require some scripting to be setup beforehand.
 At IoTIFY we have listened to the feedback of testers and observed their day to day workflow.
 The result is Connectors - UI Wizards which make provisioning and enrollment of virtual IoT devices extremely easy.
 With the wizards, configuring hundreds of thousands of IoT devices becomes a matter of just few clicks.
 And not only provisioning - cleaning up resources after test execution is also super easy.